FAQs – USEFUL INFORMATION FOR EVERYONE

 Cups for Café: In order to save on paper cups we ask you to bring your own cups if you can for your coffee/tea/hot chocolate purchases from the café.

-Freezer Blocks: If you bring freezer blocks to keep your food cool you can exchange these for the same volume of frozen ones in Kabouter by the kitchen between 4:30 and 5 pm.
+Freezer Blocks: If you bring freezer blocks to keep your food cool you can exchange these for the same volume of frozen ones in the Stewards area by the kitchen between 4:30 and 5 pm.
 You won’t get the same ones back at the end of the week.

-Medical/Emergencies: Contact Information in the main building or main tent.
+Medical/Emergencies: Contact Information in the main building.
 Please ensure that you bring sufficient supplies of any regular medication and basic ‘first-aid’ supplies (plasters, paracetamol, insect repellant)

 Name Badges: Available from Registration on arrival day by the Stewards area.
 You can buy a LifeStream lanyard for €1 there.
 Please wear your name badge where it can be seen at all times and when leaving and entering the site.
 Name badges will be checked upon entry to every venue.
 If you lose it go to Information and get another for €2.
 If you find one take it to Information.